Jaha96/interacting_bear/README.md

 ---

 Thank you for your interest in the Talking Bear Flutter app!
-We hope you enjoy exploring the code and interacting with our cute polar bear character.
+I hope you enjoy exploring the code and interacting with my cute polar bear character.
 If you have any questions or feedback, please don't hesitate to reach out to us.
 Happy coding!